 The advantages of international schools

-International schools are attractive because the student population is diverse and staff are used to working with expats.
+International schools are attractive because the student population is diverse and staff is used to working with expats.
 Furthermore, your child should have an easier transition to your home country’s education system.
 That said, do keep in mind that, even though some Qataris do attend international schools, sending your child to one essentially means depriving them of a key institution for potential integration into Qatar.

 How to choose an international school in Qatar